AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Should I deploy one Transit Group for Dev and one for Prod?
 ------------------------------------------------------------

-If your reason for two Transit hubs is security and a smaller blast radius, you need not worry about these when using Aviatrix solution.
+If your reason for two Transit hubs is security and a smaller blast radius, you need not worry about these when using the  Aviatrix solution.
 Simply create two Security Domains in your deployment.

-I have two regions and two Direct Connects, how do I build a multi region Transit solution?
+I have two regions and two Direct Connects, how do I build a multi-region Transit solution?
 -------------------------------------------------------------------------------------------------

 Starting from release 4.1, `inter region transit network <https://docs.aviatrix.com/HowTos/tgw_design_patterns.html#connecting-transit-gateways-in-multi-regions-multi-cloud>`_ can be connected directly.
 Follow the instructions `here <https://docs.aviatrix.com/HowTos/transit_gateway_peering.html#transit-gateway-peering>`_.